dlemmermann/JPackageScriptFX/README.md

   --class-path "target/installer/input/libs/*"
     target/classes/com/dlsc/jpackagefx/App.class
 ```

-However, the tool can not always find all modules and sometimes manual intervention is required.
+However, the tool can not always find all modules via this static analysis.
+E.g., when they are only
+needed to provide a specific service implementation, some manual intervention is required.
 For this you can add modules
-to the list called `manual_modules`.
+to the comma-separated list called `manual_modules`.

 ```bash
 manual_modules=jdk.crypto.ec